samsk/wp-datatable/readme.txt

 [/wp-datatable]
 `

-* *id* - specifies ID of table to which datatable functionality should be applied
+* *id* - specifies ID of existing table to which datatable functionality should be applied
 * `CONTENT` - optional datatables configuration

 == Installation ==